Step 3.3 Select RDS Instances

 In the Resources section of the Sources step of the wizard, specify the backup scope — select RDS instances that Veeam Backup for AWS will back up:

-- In the Choose resource protection options window, choose whether you want to back up all RDS instances from AWS Regions selected at step 3, or only specific RDS instances.
+- In the Choose resources to protect window, choose whether you want to back up all RDS instances from AWS Regions selected at step 3, or only specific RDS instances.

 If you select the All resources option, Veeam Backup for AWS will regularly check for new RDS instances launched in the selected regions and automatically update the backup policy settings to include these instances in the backup scope.

-If you select the Protect the following resources option, you must also specify the instances explicitly:
+If you select the Protect only following resources option, you must also specify the instances explicitly:

 - Use the Resource type drop-down list to choose whether you want to add individual RDS instances or AWS tags to the backup scope.